-FTP is what most web developers use to upload their files, pages, and pictures to the internet.
-There are many different FTP programs available, some free, some paid, and some just better than others.
+Most web developers use FTP to upload their files, pages, and pictures to the internet.
+Many different FTP programs are available, some free, some paid, and some better than others.

 By default, an FTP account is automatically created when registering a hosting package here in HostGator.

-Below are some of the FTP clients you may download and install for free.
+Below are some FTP clients you may download and install for free.